Email FacebookTwitterMenu burgerClose thin

 Trail of Estate

 In many states, the assets will become part of the deceased beneficiary’s estate.
 This is based on what are called “anti-lapse” laws, meaning laws that specifically address the issue of a lapsed devise.
-The assets which would go to your beneficiary instead go to their heirs based on the terms of their will or (if they died intestate) state law.
+The assets that would go to your beneficiary instead go to their heirs based on the terms of their will or (if they died intestate) state law.

 This can occasionally lead to a domino effect if the beneficiary’s heirs have, themselves, died.
 In that case, the inheritance will continue to pass along as state law and will terms required until the assets reach a living person.